Parnassius/cerbottana/plugins/README.md

 `aliases` is the `List[str]` parameter that populates the dictionary of commands; the decorated function's name is automatically included as an alias.

-A `Plugin` object can also yield useful metadata: `helpstr` is a string that describes the callback function.
+A `Command` object can also yield useful metadata: `helpstr` is a string that describes the callback function.
 It is used to generate a help document with data from every instance that doesn't have the boolean parameter `is_unlisted` explicitly set to `False`.